House Poor: What It Means And How To Avoid It

 If you opt for a 30-year loan instead of a 15-year loan, your monthly payments will be significantly lower.

-And yes, you’ll pay more interest in the long term, but you can use that extra cash flow to make improvements to your home, invest in other assets or save for your retirement.
+You’ll pay more interest in the long term, but you can use that extra cash flow to make improvements to your home, invest in other assets, save for retirement or build an emergency fund.
+Speaking of emergency funds, they’re the next item on the list.

 Create An Emergency Fund

-Ideally, you should have three to 6 months’ worth of living expenses saved so that if something unexpected comes up, you’re covered.
+Ideally, you should have 3 – 6 months’ worth of living expenses saved so that you’re covered if something unexpected pops up.

-This will help you avoid becoming house poor if an emergency does arise.
-And even if everything goes smoothly, it’s always nice to have a cushion.
+This will help you avoid becoming house poor from an emergency.
+And, even if everything goes smoothly, it’s always nice to have a cushion.

 Recast Your Mortgage

-Recasting is when you make a lump sum payment to your mortgage lender toward your principal balance in order to lower your monthly payments.
+Recasting is when you make a lump-sum payment to your mortgage lender toward your principal balance to lower your monthly payments.
+Recasting can also free up some cash, which you can use to pay down other debts or invest elsewhere.

 Recasting differs from refinancing, which involves taking out a new loan with different terms to lower your monthly payments.